 All general waste, recycling and garden waste collections are unchanged – with customers asked to put their bins out by 6.30am on their designated days.
 No extra bags will be taken – recycling is encouraged, especially of the extra cardboard generated by home deliveries.

 Where possible this can be placed in the blue and white bags but excess can be folded and placed next to the recycling bags.
 If you would like an extra bag leave a note for the recycling crew and they will drop one off at the next collection – please do not go out to talk to them.

 Residents who currently receive an assisted collection will continue to receive one but are asked to avoid any contact with the refuse collectors.

-Households that use purple sacks to dispose of their waste can get new sacks delivered to their homes on request – contact 01748 829100, but note it will take up to two weeks to deliver sacks from the date of request.
+Households that use purple sacks to dispose of their waste can get new sacks delivered to their homes on request by contact customer services, but note it will take up to two weeks to deliver sacks from the date of request.

 Bulk refuse collection requests are still being taken but there may be some delays.
 The council has changed the way collections are made to ensure the safety of the refuse team, so they can no longer go into a property to collect items - all bulky items must be placed outside the property to be collected.
 Further information is available on our waste frequently asked questions page.